Rick Ross and Dave East Really Love The Fresh Prince

 That’s been Ross’s story since his 2006 debut album Port of Miami.
 Life tries hard to throw him off his game, but he remains steady.
 This year has been full of peaks and valleys for the rapper/mogul and his Maybach Music Group.
 Ross had a health scare in March when paramedics were called to his home on reports that he was unresponsive.
 (He returned to social media the same week but hasn’t spoken much about the incident since.)
 MMG’s Philadelphia signee Meek Mill spent the better part of a year in prison when Manhattan cops picked him up for popping wheelies on a dirt bike without a helmet, and the judge presiding over his case decided to make an example out of him.
 The week of the “Belaire” shoot marked the start of a comeback season for MMG.
 Meek came home the next day.
 Actually, to be precise, he flew from jail to the nearest Philadelphia Sixers game, via helicopter.

 “Fresh Prince of Belaire” joins a flurry of new music from Dave East — who was wearing a jacket that looked like he’d skinned Tigger from Winnie the Pooh — and from Ross and his camp that now stretches from the solid Wale EP Self Promotion, Meek’s just-released Legends of the Summer EP, and Ross songs with Future and Pusha-T. East is workshopping tracks for his forthcoming debut studio album, but his latest mixtape, January’s excellent Paranoia 2, is full of sharp observations and rags-to-riches stories from the East Harlem rhymer, whose journey from life as a promising hometown basketball prospect to signing a record deal with Nas’s Mass Appeal label was documented this year in the Netflix hip-hop docuseries Rapture.
-Below you’ll find the video for “Fresh Prince of Belaire” — a strong cocktail mixing street rap, liquor, ’90s fashion, and a whole lot of Belaire product placement — and quick chats with Rick Ross and Dave East.
+Below you’ll find the video for “Fresh Prince of Belaire,” directed by Michael Parks Randa — a strong cocktail mixing street rap, liquor, ’90s fashion, and a whole lot of Belaire product placement — and quick chats with Rick Ross and Dave East.

 I think I speak for the whole of hip-hop when I say we didn’t know you had hair!
 We’ve seen you bald for ten years.